allpaca/V8Harvest/V8Harvest_2011.md

 function side_effect(x) { a = x; }

 function test() {
+  // We will trigger deoptimization of 'a + 0' which should bail out to
+  // immediately after the call to 'side_effect' (i.e., still in the key

-  return observe(a, arguments[side_effect(a), a + 0]);
+  // subexpression of the arguments access). return observe(a, arguments[side_effect(a), a + 0]);
 }

 for (var i = 0; i < 10; ++i) test(0);
 %OptimizeFunctionOnNextCall(test);